Cloudniite/cloudniite/README.md

 # Getting Started

 ## Creating a function
-* Add an if statement to check if cloudniite has invoked the function.
+To minimize execution duration and cost, add an **if statement** to check if Cloudniite has invoked the funtion.
-* After else statement fill in the function as you normally would.
-* This will optimally warm-up the function without running the entire function.
+This will warm-up the funtion without running the function logic

 Two options for creating a function:
 - [ ] Manually in your text editor